PotatoMerchant/dataset-helper-releases/README.md

 <p align="center">
     <strong>A native macOS app for tagging and refining image datasets for LoRA / diffusion-model training.</strong><br>
-    Everything runs on your Mac — no images are ever uploaded.
 </p>

 <p align="center">